 Rosarito is definitely one of the greatest hidden gems in Mexico.
 It’s got incredible food, shopping, and accomodations, plus it sits right on the water!
 If you get the chance to visit this adorable beach side town, we highly recommend it.

-Here’s a few other posts about Baja California that you may enjoy:
+Don’t forget to check out these other posts from Baja California that you may like:

 - 16 Incredible Things To Do In Tijuana, Mexico